storybookjs/marko/addons/controls/README.md

 export const Button = ({ label = 'FIXME' }: ButtonProps) => <button>{label}</button>;
 ```

-And here's a simple story that shows that Button component:
+And here's a story that shows that Button component:

 ```jsx
 import React from 'react';